Skip to content

 The central insight

 The key idea is that mistakes can be avoided and defects can be prevented.
-Mistakes may be made by people, but most of them are caused, or at least permitted, by faulty systems and processes.
+Mistakes may be made by people, but most are caused, or at least permitted, by faulty systems and processes.

 This is uncomfortable but important.
 When a mistake happens, the instinct is to blame the person who made it.
 TQM says: look at the system.
 The system allowed the mistake.